vitrv/web-charts/README.md

 ### chartbase.js

+Holds intermediate classes, like DataVector, component definitions, and support functions used by chart classes.

 ### Scatter.js/Bar.js

 Defines the behavior of their respective chart type, including data manipulation and drawing instructions using the D3.js library